backstage/backstage/.changeset/analytics-sings-stormy-weather.md

 }
 ```

-These events can be identified and handled by checking for the verb `navigate`
+These events can be identified and handled by checking for the action
-and the componentName `App`.
+`navigate` and the componentName `App`.